How and to whom you should leave your business are difficult questions for any business owner to address.

 We assume that your beneficiaries are your children and spouse, but in your case you may have to consider alternatively or in addition: a former spouse, brothers, sisters, parents, and other relatives.

 Whoever the beneficiaries are, your choices will depend on how you perceive the personal circumstances of each of them.
 Equality for children is fine in principle, but what if, before you die, one of them suffers a severe injury, has a divorce, has four more children, emigrates, builds a large business of his own, or whatever else you may imagine?

 The question you need to address is who will run and build the business?

-Furthermore, in the writer’s experience, the personality, skill and experience of running a business do not pass down the generations.
+Personality, skill and experience tend not to pass down the generations.
 Only you can assess the suitability of your children to business management.
 Your assessment will dictate the decisions you make as to your will.

 However, we absolutely advise that you should not leave a controlling interest equally between your children.
 Stalemate in decision making leads to disaster for the business.
 If you have an odd number of children, the voting powers are more evenly distributed - if three children own one third each, any one of them has the balance of power between the other two.
 But if you leave the business to an even number of children, make sure decisions can be made come what may.

 What about value of your other assets?